Want to create interactive content? It’s easy in Genially!

 Food is Fuel

-- These biomolecules must be further broken down by our cells to create ATP --> cellular respiration
+- These biomolecules must be further broken down by our cells to create ATP (this process is known as cellular respiration)

 - In order for this to happen, we must deliver the biomolecules to our cells.